 It’s hard to believe that The Rosie Project was Graeme Simsion’s debut novel.
-Shortly after Text Publishing released it, in 2013, it won both the ABIA Book Of The Year award and their General Fiction Book Of The Year award.
+It won both the 2013 ABIA Book Of The Year award and their General Fiction Book Of The Year award.
 International sales have topped 3.5 million copies.
 A couple of years ago, when I started putting together my reading list for this blog, it was everywhere!
 It hardly seems fair that a debut novelist has that much success that quickly, eh?

 The main character is a genetics professor, Don Tillman.
 He’s never had much “luck” with women, which will come as no surprise when I tell you that his proposed solution to that problem is to create a questionnaire to assess the suitability of each “potential mate”.

 Simsion pushes the socially-awkward-adult-male-nerd angle very hard, to the point where it started to evoke for me a salivating, entitled, MRA/incel keyboard-hero fucknuckle.
 Tillman seems to believe that he is an “ideal mate” for any woman, given his intelligence, physical health, financial success, and social status.
 I mean, doesn’t that sound just a little bit entitled and misogynistic?
 Plus, he says stuff like this:

 “… but I immediately recognised Julie, the convenor, from Gene’s description: ‘blonde with big tits’.
-In fact, her breasts were probably no more than one and a half standard deviations from the mean size for her body weight, and hardly a remarkable identifying feature…”Page 7
+In fact, her breasts were probably no more than one and a half standard deviations from the mean size for her body weight, and hardly a remarkable identifying feature…”The Rosie Project (Page 7)

 I got used to it after a while.
 In fact, I even came to appreciate (a little) how Simsion managed to communicate to the reader a more objective perspective on Tillman’s beahviour without the character being consciously aware of it, which is quite tricky to do when the book is narrated in the first-person.
 But I still couldn’t help but wish his portrayal of Tillman’s symptoms had been written more carefully.